-How to maximize corrective maintenance
+How to maximize it?

-Corrective maintenance has an important role within the scope of maintenance services in a business, residential complex, or factory setting.
+Corrective maintenance has an important role within the scope of services in a business, residential complex, or factory setting.
 Technicians who can find and identify potential problems before they become emergencies can save the company a great deal of money.

 Additionally, create a maintenance checklist of components that technicians can visually check quickly.
 You want your maintenance staff to catch as many problems as possible.
-This will generate more corrective maintenance orders and help keep your facility running smoothly.
+This will generate more orders and help keep your facility running smoothly.

 Corrective vs. breakdown maintenance